khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 Ideally, the experience of saving a settings selection should be consistent, but not all settings can be treated the same.
 The impact of a change to a theme color is far less consequential than an adjustment to the default branch.
 The necessity for a `Save changes` button should match the expected user experience.

-Never use a combination of manual and auto-save within the same form.
-Learn more about [saving progress](/usability/saving-and-feedback#saving-progress).
+Full guidelines for [saving progress](/usability/saving-and-feedback#saving-progress) are described separately, but remember never to use a combination of manual and auto-save within the same form.

-#### Shortcut users to relevant settings
+#### Shortcuts to relevant settings

-To make configuration options more discoverable to users, add links to settings from the feature page.
+To make configuration options more discoverable, add links to relevant settings from the feature page.

 - Add a cross-link to the top right corner of a page, below the breadcrumbs.
 This placement sets the expectation that the settings apply only to that specific feature.
-- It's recommended to use the icon-only [button](/components/button) with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) with a [tooltip](/components/tooltip) stating `Configure in settings`.
+- It's recommended to use the icon-only [button](/components/button/#icon-only-buttons), with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) and a [tooltip](/components/tooltip) stating, "Configure in settings."
 - Redirect a user to the specific configuration section in the dedicated settings area.
 For example, a user who selects the settings link on the **Package Registry** page will be redirected to the **Settings / Packages and registries** section.

 <figure-img label="Settings button with tooltip on hover" src="/img/settings-hover.svg"></figure-img>